 In Seaside, you can’t miss the legendary Airstream Row.
 A handful of Airstream food trucks have set up shop surrounding the spacious green lawn, creating a mini food truck park in the heart of downtown Seaside.
-A few favorites include the over-the-top 100-layer doughnuts from Five Daughters Bakery (trust me, you only need one—make it The Purist or Key Lime) and gourmet grilled cheese sandwiches from The Meltdown on 30A.
+Indulge your inner child with gourmet grilled cheese sandwiches from The Meltdown on 30A.

 Head across the street towards the beach to Bud and Alley’s, a Seaside staple serving classic beachfront eats.
 The best seat in the house is upstairs at the spacious bar and dining area overlooking the sparkling gulf waters.
 Take in beautiful waterfront views while you dine on delights like crab cakes, a fresh catch fish sandwich or a shrimp po boy.
 Finish with a slice of the house made key lime pie.
 There’s additional seating downstairs, along with a taco bar and pizza bar.

 Delicious mojitos in an array of flavors (try the cherry or pineapple) and Southern cuisine are the specialties at The Great Southern.
-The outdoor bar and patio only get busier as the night goes on, so arrive early to take advantage of happy hour pricing on drinks ($5 mojitos from 4-6pm!) and to snatch a good seat before the restaurant fills up.
+The outdoor bar and patio only get busier as the night goes on, so arrive early to take advantage of happy hour pricing on drinks (half off cocktails from 3-5pm) and to snatch a good seat before the restaurant fills up.
 The Grits a Ya Ya is a must eat.

 Whatever you do, don’t leave without trying the sipping chocolate.
 Chocolate is warmed into a drinkable consistency and served in a small espresso cup.
-Choose from eight flavor infusion options like cinnamon roll, cheesecake and raspberry.
-And psst, it pairs well with an order of chocolate and churro sticks!
+Choose from multiple flavor infusions like mocha, hazelnut and hot chili.

 - Havana Beach Bar and Grill